iyke395/Pokemon-Hackathon/README.md

 - Understand the different unique strength of pokemons.
 - Top 5 pokemons by each unique Strength.
 - Make comparisons on different pokemon.
-- Analyse thier strength and weaknesses
+- Analyse thier strength and weaknesses.

 ## The Process